-SchoolTutoring Academy’s tutoring programs for Colonie students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Colonie, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The town of Colonie is divided between two school districts: North Colonie Central School District and South Colonie Central School District.
 The North and South Colonie Central School Districts’ curricula are based on the New York State P-12 Common Core Learning Standards, which were adopted in 2011, and New York State Learning Standards, which were first adopted in 1996.
 The North and South Colonie Central School Districts’ offer a full range of classes.
 Subject areas such as health, Social Studies, and arts are based on the New York State Learning Standards.